Yoast/wordpress-seo/readme.txt

 Other:

 * Adds a filter (`wpseo_dynamic_permalinks_enabled`) to enable the dynamic permalink fallback.
 When this fallback is enabled, the indexable-based output of the `permalink` property is overridden by a permalink that is calculated on the fly.
+Using this is detrimental for performance but may be needed for some site setups.

 = 15.0 =
 Release Date: September 29th, 2020